ABOUT THIS SURVEY

 What is Texas CARES?

-The Texas Coronavirus Antibody Response Survey, or Texas CARES, is a survey that will help us better understand the human antibody response to SARS-CoV-2, the virus that causes COVID-19.
-Survey participants will help us measure things like how many people in the survey already have COVID-19 antibodies, and how long those antibodies last.
+The Texas Coronavirus Antibody REsponse Survey, or Texas CARES, is a survey that will help us better understand the human antibody response to SARS-CoV-2, the virus that causes COVID-19.
+Survey participants will help us measure things like how many people in the survey have COVID-19 antibodies, and how long those antibodies last.

 How does it work?